 RitFit Weightlifting Belt

 RitFit isn’t using leather, but they’re using everything they’ve got to make this one of the most adjustable and flexible weightlifting belts on the market.
 If you’re a big and tall gent, you’ll have a great time fitting into this snugly, without causing too much constriction on your midsection.
 RitFit has been seen as a low-quality brand at first glance (usually under the misconception that you need leather to be good), but once you slip this on, the quality is going to amaze you.
 You get a lifetime warranty from RitFit, who aims to be the only weightlifting belt you’ll ever need.
 Apart from the quality, we also fell in love with the price.
+Be sure to also check out our list of the best knee sleeves for more great items like this.

 6” wide waterproof foam core